Ranked #52 car in the UK · City car · 11,890 units sold last year

 Forecourt score

-The Hyundai i10 holds its value about averagely and is cheaper to run than most.
-Its MOT-based reliability is good, 72 out of 100, ahead of 47% of the cars we track.
-On three-year value retention it ranks better than 43% of models.
+The Hyundai i10 holds its value well and is cheaper to run than most.
+Its MOT-based reliability is average — an MOT score of 67/100, ahead of 45% of the cars we track.
+On three-year value retention it ranks better than 100% of models.

 Pick your version